(Last updated June 26, 2026)

 Recommended Winter Thermostat Settings for a Two-Story House

-Many homeowners respond to uneven heating by increasing their thermostat settings far higher than necessary.
+Many homeowners respond to uneven heating by setting their thermostats far higher than necessary.
 To maintain comfortable temperatures and improve energy efficiency, the Department of Energy (DOE) recommends setting the thermostat between 68°F and 70°F when you’re awake and home, then lowering it by 7°F to 10°F while asleep or away.
 If you have different thermostats for each level of your home or different zones, set your upstairs temperature about 2°F warmer.

 A common misunderstanding is that setting the thermostat back makes heating equipment work harder later.
 Because thermodynamics drives heat to flow toward colder areas until temperatures equalize, larger temperature differences accelerate heat loss.
 By maintaining moderate indoor temperatures, your home loses heat more gradually, allowing it to distribute more evenly across floors.